Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 CDP translates program commands to web browser commands

-As you can imagine, Puppeteer is a brilliant tool for web scraping!
-Automating a web browser gives our web scraper several advantages:
+As you can imagine, using Puppeteer for web scraping comes with several great advantages:

-• Web Browser based scrapers are harder to detect and block.
-Since we look like normal website users, we are much harder to identify as robots.
+• Puppeteer web scraping scripts are harder to detect and block.
+Since the connection configuration looks like regular users, it's harder to identify them as automated.

 Tip: Puppeteer in REPL